 Google's new Pixel Buds are a hit, and fully worth the asking price.

-Where the rubber meets the road, the earbuds themselves, Google did a fine job as well.
-They're small, unassuming and pretty comfortable, have great touch controls, and good well-rounded sound quality that automatically adjusts to drown out changes in ambient noise.
-Call quality going the other direction is also good, for those who need it.
-Battery life is the one sore spot, with longevity that's 2-4 hours less than some of the competition.
+Where the rubber meets the road, the earbuds themselves, Google did a fine job in almost every way.
+They're small, unassuming, and pretty comfortable, have great touch controls and good, well-rounded sound quality that automatically adjusts to drown out changes in ambient noise.
+Unfortunately, that great quality gets punched in the gut the second a bud stutters or randomly disconnects while you're on your morning walk or sitting in the den trying to get some work done.

-Stopping right there, you can easily see the Pixel Buds being worth $179 — that's the going rate for high-end true wireless earbuds, and these are among the best.
+When they actually work, you can easily see the Pixel Buds being worth $179 — that's the going rate for high-end true wireless earbuds, and these are among the best.
 The rest of the "smart" features of the earbuds are either inconsequential or just icing on the cake.
 Not everyone is going to rely on the spoken notifications or hands-free voice commands, and the Google translate functionality isn't as useful as you'd think.
-But whether you get into those extras, or just appreciate the simplicity and pleasant experience Google has engineered into every aspect of the Pixel Buds, you're going to be happy using these every day.
-They just replaced my Galaxy Buds+.

 Google Pixel Buds

-Excellent true wireless earbuds, with traditional Google flair.
+Excellent true wireless earbuds, with an Achilles heel.

-The new Pixel Buds have an excellent case design, nice-sounding earbuds and lots of neat little features that elevate the whole experience.
-They're worth the money, even with their limited configurability and average battery life.
+The new Pixel Buds have an excellent case design, nice-sounding earbuds, and lots of neat little features that elevate the whole experience.
+They're worth the money — except for the long-term connectivity issues that repeated software updates have been unable to fix.

 We may earn a commission for purchases using our links.
 Learn more.